EMT License Requirements and Career Info

 Most states require individuals to hold EMT certification in order to obtain an EMT license.
 In order to obtain licensure, many states require certification through the National Registry of Emergency Medical Technicians (NREMT).
 Certification by the NREMT, at all EMT levels, requires passage of a psychomotor and cognitive examination covering knowledge and skills learned as part of the prospective EMT's training program.
 There are some states that offer their own certification exam or give prospective EMTs the option of taking a state or NREMT exam.
 In order to maintain their license, EMTs must be recertified every two years.

 EMTs are the first responders to an emergency situation, providing initial emergency medical care and transporting patients to medical facilities.
 EMTs respond to a host of issues, including automobile accidents, gunshot wounds, strokes, heart attacks and childbirth.
 EMTs are commonly employed with hospitals, fire departments, private ambulance services, helicopter rescue crews and more.
-According to the Bureau of Labor Statistics, between 2012 and 2022, employment for EMTs and paramedics is predicted to increase by 23%.
+According to the Bureau of Labor Statistics, between 2012 and 2022, employment for EMTs and paramedics is predicted to increase faster than average by 23%.
 EMTs and paramedics had median hourly wages of $15.04 in 2013, equating to $31,270 a year, according to the BLS.

 Related to How to Get an EMT License